shakeel-mohammed/client-server/report.md

 1. Introduction (1/2 page) - done
     - What is this project? - done
         - briefly explain distributed systems, breifly explain ds-sim, explain the goal of this project - done
-2. System Overview (1/2 page)
+2. System Overview (1/2 page) - done
     - high-level description of the system, include a diagram to show overall flow - need to add diagram
-    - be sure to talk about how ds-sim works - halfway
+    - be sure to talk about how ds-sim works - done
-    - talk about the protocol - halfway
+    - talk about the protocol - done
 3. Design (1 page) - thursday
-    - include design philosophy (i wanted a design that was easily controlled and extended to support future goals)
+    - include design philosophy (i wanted a design that was easily controlled and extended to support future goals) - done
-    - talk about the alogrithm (and how the client can be extended to support more algorithms)
+    - talk about the alogrithm (and how the client can be extended to support more algorithms) - done
-    - considerations
+    - considerations - done
-    - constraints
+    - constraints - done
-    - functionality of each component on the client-side
+    - functionality of each component on the client-side - done
-    - talk about each class
+    - talk about each class - done
 4. Implementation (2 pages) - friday
-    - technologies, libraries, data structures, (invariants?) used
+    - technologies, libraries, data structures, (invariants?) used [in-built Java ArrayList, DataInputStream, DataOutputStream, Socket]
     - talk about HOW YOU USED the components above
 5. References - friday
     - project git repository link